Economy of Youngstown, Ohio: Alternate enterprises

 Downtown Youngstown has seen modest levels of new construction.
 Recent additions include the George Voinovich Government Center and state and federal courthouses: the Seventh District Court of Appeals and the Nathaniel R. Jones Federal Building and U.S. Courthouse.
 The latter features an award-winning design by the architectural firm, Robert A. M. Stern Architects.
 Youngstown's downtown has experienced some business growth.
-The Youngstown Business Incubator is located downtown.
+The Youngstown business incubator is located downtown.
 This nonprofit organization, based in a former department store building, fosters the growth of fledgling technology-based companies.
 With more than a dozen business tenants, has recently completed construction on the Taft Technology Center, where some of its largest tenants will locate their offices. and houses several start-up technology companies, which have received office space, furnishings, and access to utilities.
 Some companies supported by the incubator have earned recognition, and a few are starting to outgrow their current space.
 One such company – Turning Technologies – was in 2007 rated by Inc. Magazine as the fastest-growing privately held software company in the United States and 18th fastest-growing privately held company overall.
 In an effort to retain companies downtown, the incubator secured approval to demolish a row of vacant buildings nearby to clear space for expansion.
 The project will be funded by a $2 million federal grant awarded in 2006.
-In 2005, Federal Street, a major downtown thoroughfare that was closed in order to create a pedestrian-oriented plaza, was reopened to through traffic.
+In 2005, Federal Street, a major downtown thoroughfare that was closed to create a pedestrian-oriented plaza, was reopened to through traffic.
 The downtown area has also seen the razing of structurally unsound buildings and the expansion or restoration of others.
 New construction has dovetailed with efforts to cultivate business growth.

 Reversing the trend, in 2010, Vallourec & Mannesman broke ground for a $620 million-dollar pipe mill north of its existing business V&M Star.
 Production of steel pipes began in October 2012.
 Opened in 2012, the facility is 1 e6ft2 in area and produces tube goods to service natural gas exploration in the Marcellus Formation and has been an employer for 350 people.